Skip to main content

 Pursuing Cash Cow exploitation without innovation may create future vulnerability.
 Some firms milk existing products while neglecting R&D.

-Part VI: Modern Applications and Integrated Tools
+Part VI: Modern Application and Integrated Tools

 6.1 Digital Strategy and Data Analytics